-While I’ve been travelling Europe and South East Asia I’ve done various odd jobs, from DJ, Sound Engineer, Backstage Manager, Promoter, Artist Liaison and more at Clubs, Bars and Festivals.
-I’ve cold called bars, pubs and venues in the UK from an island trying to sell them the latest in Irish satellite receivers for the football season, attempted to start a backpackers hostel, and more recently settled into a regular routine of online work including blogging, content writing, SEO, WordPress and social media marketing.
+When I travelled Europe and South East Asia I’ve done various odd jobs, from DJ, Sound Engineer, Backstage Manager, Promoter, Artist Liaison and more at Clubs, Bars and Festivals.
+I’ve cold called bars, pubs and venues in the UK from an island trying to sell them the latest in Irish satellite receivers for the football season, attempted to start a backpackers hostel (and failed miserably, losing around $5000 in the process), and more recently settled into a regular routine of online work including blogging, content writing, SEO, WordPress and social media marketing.

-Here are 12 ways my friends, housemates and I have made an income while living in South East Asia
+Here are 12 ways my friends, housemates and I have made an income while living in South East Asia, that I continued to do while I moved to New Zealand, and now how I sustain myself living in the United States.

-I’ve recently become a big fan of freelancing via elance.com, one of the most popular freelancing websites on the web, I’ve seen others recommend odesk.com, though I haven’t personally tried it.
 Setting up an account is very straight forward, simply fill out your profile, work experience, a portfolio of previous freelance work etc. There are both paid and free options, although the free option does limit the sort of jobs you can apply for if you have a wide variety of transferrable skills.
-Members of elance.com are from across the world, so you will find yourself competing with some very low priced competition on certain roles.
+Members of these freelancing sites are from across the world, so you will find yourself competing with some very low priced competition on certain roles.
 I’ve found that when bidding on jobs from western clients, make it very clear that you are a western, native language/first language speaker and include supporting information to justify your extra expense.
-Using the site has been straight forward and I’ve even made a potential long term New Zealand client out of it.
-I’ve done everything from social media marketing, business consulting, content writing and blogging all from the comfort and safety of my own room.
-This is my preferred way to work now – with a low cost of living I can earn enough to live off working for a paintball and toothpaste company in NZ part time, everything else is a bonus.
+You’ll potentially need to do a few cheaper jobs just to get some reputation and reviews on the site, but it was worth it for me, eventually netting a long term client in Australia that I averaged around $300-500 AUD per month in earnings.

-For time tracking and invoicing, I use Paymo, its got a built in time tracker app, or you can run one natively in OSX or windows.
+For time tracking and invoicing, I used Paymo, its got a built in time tracker app, or you can run one natively in OSX or windows.
 It allows for time tracking right down to the minute, invoicing in multiple currencies, can handle loads of projects and clients, lets you know when you’ve been paid and more.
-Sign up using my link and I get cashmoney too!

 2) Writing & Editing:

 While I’ve already covered some writing under freelancing, many people write blogs such as this, and have monetised them through guest posts, advertising, sponsorships or just plain freebees.
 I’ve got other friends that write for online and print magazines and newspapers, or who cover events as they are happening.
 It takes a while to build up a portfolio, but for some its worth it.
-University students will often require editing of essays or assignments, especially if they speak english as a second language – shops and businesses often have atrocious menus or signage opportunities are endless.
+University students will often require editing of essays or assignments (my wife paid around $300 to have her honors thesis edited by someone with a doctorate, which was worth every cent – we found the freelancer on upwork), especially if they speak english as a second language – shops and businesses often have atrocious menus or signage opportunities are endless.